 After doing this, you should pick out a domain name that aligns with your nonprofit name.
 Once you have one, register it using our domain registration service.
 This allows you to establish an internet presence.

-Choose a Texas registered agent
+Step 3: Choose a Texas registered agent

 Registered agents are third parties that agree to be your primary contact, for all legal and process correspondence from the state.
 Registered agents can be individuals, a corporation, or a founder of a nonprofit.
 However, all registered agents must maintain a street address and be available Monday through Friday during normal business hours.